Reavershark/ldc2-raspberry-pi/README.md

 Passing `-v "$HOME/.dub":/root/.dub` to `docker run` avoids redownloading and rebuilding dependencies.

 ### Permissions
-Permissions on all files created in `/src` and `/root/.dub` are set to the user who owns the `/src` after runnning `dub` or `ldc2`.
+After running `dub` or `ldc2`, permissions on all files created in `/src` and `/root/.dub` are set to the user who owns the `/src` directory (usually the user executing `docker run`).

 ### Dynamic libraries
-Cross-compiled libraries currently in `/usr/lib/arm-linux-gnueabihf`.
-You can easily add your own dependencies as a volume.
+Cross-compiled libraries reside in `/cross-libs/`.
+You can easily add your own dependencies as volumes.

-Example for the wiringPi library:
+Example for adding the wiringPi library to a project: (outdated)
 ```
 ssh pi@raspberry -t sudo apt install wiringpi -y
 mkdir lib
-rsync pi@raspberry:/usr/lib/libwiringPi.so.2.50 lib/
+scp pi@raspberry:/usr/lib/libwiringPi.so.2.50 lib/

 docker run --rm \
-  -v "$(pwd)"/lib/libwiringPi.so.2.50:/usr/arm-linux-gnueabihf/lib/libwiringPi.so.2.50 \
-  -v "$(pwd)"/lib/libwiringPi.so.2.50:/usr/arm-linux-gnueabihf/lib/libwiringPi.so \
   -v "$(pwd)":/src \
   -v "$HOME/.dub":/root/.dub \
+  -v "$(pwd)"/lib/libwiringPi.so.2.50:/cross-libs/libwiringPi.so.2.50 \
+  -v "$(pwd)"/lib/libwiringPi.so.2.50:/cross-libs/libwiringPi.so \
-  ldc2-rpi dub build
+  ldc2-rpi:armv7hf dub build
 ```

 ### Contributing